 Instructions

 - Add the diced kidney to the pan and fry until it is no longer pink.
-Add the kidney to the slow-cooker.8 ounce / 225 rams beef kidney
+Add the kidney to the slow-cooker.7 ounce / 200 grams beef kidney

-- Fry the mushrooms in the same pan until they soften and release their juices.
+- If you are using mushrooms, fry them in the same pan until they soften and release their juices.
 Add to the slow-cooker.1 cup chopped mushrooms

-- Add the shredded cabbage, sliced carrots and grated potato to the slow-cooker.
-See note 2.¼ small shredded white cabbage, 1 medium potato, 1 cup carrots
+- Add the shredded cabbage, grated potato, carrots and potatoes to the slow-cooker.ΒΌ small shredded white cabbage, 2 medium carrots, 1 medium potato, 14 ounces / 400 grams potatoes

-- Stir well then put the lid on the slow-cooker and leave on high for 6 hours, or on low for 8 to 9 hours.
+- Stir well then put the lid on the slow-cooker and leave on high for 5 to 6 hours, or on low for 6 to 8 hours until the meat can be shredded with a fork.

 - Check the consistency of the stew.
-If it is too thin, make a slurry of 2 teaspoons of corn starch (cornflour) in 2 tablespoons of water and drizzle in slowly, stirring, until the desired thickness is reached.
-See note 3.2 teaspoons cornflour / cornstarch
+If it is too thin, make a slurry of 2 teaspoons of cornstarch (cornflour) in 2 tablespoons of water and drizzle in slowly, stirring, until the desired thickness is reached.2 teaspoons cornflour / cornstarch

-- Serve with mashed potatoes and your favourite side vegetables.
-If you are feeling really hungry, add a slice of crusty bread to mop up the juices.
+- Serve hot, with slices of crusty bread to mop up the juices.

 Notes